Accommodation strategies

 • Graduated return to work if the employee has been on sick leave.

-• Breaksmore frequently throughout the day, but for the same total time (e.g. six 5-minute breaks rather than two 15-minute breaks).
+• Frequent breaks throughout the day, but for the same total time (for example, six 5-minute breaks rather than two 15-minute breaks.

-• Exchange of tasks with other employees that maintain the balance of work while capitalizing on the strengths of each employee.
-For example, one employee takes on more telephone work while another takes on more written correspondence.
+• Exchange of tasks with other employees that maintains the balance of work.
+Lean on the strengths of each employee.
+For example, one employee could take on more phone calls while the other takes on more emails.

 Strategies for specific concerns

-This set of strategies can help address specific work-related concerns that may be experienced by an employee with a mental health related disability.
-Choose the ones that are relevant to your workplace situation.
+These strategies can address specific work concerns that impact an employee with a disability.
+Choose the ones that are relevant to the situation.

 Adaptability and flexibility